solidi/writing/83-future-book-technical-toy-stories.md

 What if a reader was treated like an adult, retelling the *best and worst* American inventive toy stories so few published works dare to write?

-This blog is on a mission to publish those very tales.
-These vignettes, focusing on the toy industry, are free to read.
-They will remain that way.
+This blog is on a mission to publish those tales.
+These vignettes are authored using the mosaic theory of information and tell the truth based on sources and evidence.

+Using artificial intelligence and old-fashioned storytelling, sources are combined to create unusual narratives about the toy industry.
+From podcasts to legal documents, patents to social media, and books to newspapers, these stories are free to read and will remain that way.

-Now, each story will join an anthology compiled into a book tentatively titled *Technical Toy Stories: An Anthology of Real American Inventions*. *
+Now, each story will join an anthology compiled into a book tentatively titled *Technical Toy Stories: An Anthology of Real American Inventions, Volume One*.*

 The target for the book's release is between December 2024 and Spring 2025.

 ## The Motivation

-This author has been fascinated with [toy patent drawings](https://ipwatchdog.com/2018/12/23/iconic-patented-toys-games/id=91631/) and the stories behind their creation.
+This author has been fascinated with [toy patent drawings](https://ipwatchdog.com/2018/12/23/iconic-patented-toys-games/id=91631/) and the stories behind their creation, seeking to uncover lesser-known engineers and inventors.

 These beautiful sketches granted by the [UPSTO](https://www.uspto.gov/) have influenced American society. *Technical Toy Stories* studies patents close to the final product, filling a gap to retell their origins in a fascinating curated collection.